Zerokk/HappyAPI-Mercavus-Assignment/README.md

      4. The class that RESTifies a given model, and all its parts (route handlers, default options, and request validators).
 The default one is generic and can handle everything, including pagination, although it may (and usually is) necessary to write some more business logic at some API endpoints.
 That can be easily done extending some of its methods while still using the ones that stay in the superclass.
      5. The DAO that actually does the CRUD operations.
 It has a default DAO that is useful for most cases, although it's programmed against an abstract class, which allows the final programmer to write its own access-level logic.

+### 🛠️ Lacking features:
+Due to lack of time, these are features that the project currently lacks:
+- Applying Swagger UI to the APIs.
+- Proper logging with Winston.
+- Better and deeper error handling.
+- A much better frontend (but as specified in the email, this is not a priority in this project).
+- Better encapsulation and an extra abstraction layer in the Handlers of the RESTifier.
+- Documenting some parts.

 You have more info in the email I sent you!